bitstadium/HockeyApp-for-Mac/README.md

 ## RELEASE NOTES

+### Version 1.0.1 - 15/Mar/2012

+* Added release type "Alpha".
+* Fixed bug when .xcarchive could not be uploaded when opened via File > Open.

 ### Version 1.0 - 05/Jan/2012

 * Added comand line option "notes" to load notes from a text field